UrielOfir/personal-website/content/en/about/index.md

 **2022**
 I successfully landed a position at <a target="_blank" href="https://www.abra-it.com/solutions/rnd-solutions/">Abra</a>, a project-focused company.
-There, I became a part of a team involved in a significant project for Wix.
+There, I oined a cool team working on a big project for Wix.

 {{% /blocks/lead %}}